 The timing of the D&O insurance payment can vary as well.
 Check the policy to determine when payment is made.
 Some policies pay expenses as incurred, while others only provide reimbursement after the case concludes (which means the HOA or the board member must come with all costs upfront).

 All D&O insurance policies have maximum (monetary) coverage limits.
 To determine an appropriate limit for your HOA, you must take into account the size and complexity of the development.
 For example, a high limit is necessary for a large development, such as a thousand or more people, containing many common amenities, such as entrance gates, pools, tennis courts and fitness rooms.
 A more modest limit will suffice, however, for a small, simple development (such as a fifty-person community with only a common clubhouse).

-Just as with other insurance policies, periodic premiums are required for D&O insurance.
-Premium amounts vary depending on the policy’s comprehensiveness and payout limits.
+As with other insurance policies, periodic premiums are required for D&O insurance.
+Premium amounts depend on the policy's comprehensiveness and payout limits.
 The premium for a D&O policy can range anywhere from under a thousand dollars per year, to many thousands per year.

-When assessing whether your HOA’s D&O policy is appropriate, you must weigh the premium costs against the costs of not having proper coverage in place.
-Although the premiums are sometimes hard to part with in lean economic times, keep in mind that without appropriate D&O coverage, the HOA could easily spend many thousands of dollars on attorney’s fees, court costs, and damages in just one lawsuit.
+When assessing whether your HOA's D&O policy is appropriate, you must weigh the premium costs against the costs of not having proper coverage in place.
+Although the premiums are sometimes hard to part with in lean economic times, without appropriate D&O coverage, the HOA could easily spend many thousands of dollars on attorney's fees, court costs, and damages in just one lawsuit.

 A well-run HOA is one with a good D&O policy that sufficiently protects its board members.
 If you need help determining whether your HOA's D&O policy is adequate, or with purchasing an adequate policy if none is in place, consult with your HOA's insurance agent (or another experienced insurance agent in your area).